ilkkamaksy/space-booker/README.md

 Try out the [application running in Heroku](https://space-booker.herokuapp.com/).

+Register your own user, or use the test user:

+username: testijamppa
+password: TosiSalainen#1

+After you have logged in, go to the dashboard to manage your organizations. **Currently, a logged in user can only create and edit organizations**.

+The idea behind organizations is that a user can create one or more organizations and then add available working spaces for each organization.
+Each working space will require information such as opening hours, time slots (e.g. 30 minutes, 1 hour, etc) and maximum bookings per time slot.
+With least one working space in an organization, a booking calendar for that organization will be available in the front end.

 ## Get started with development

 This app has a Python Flask application serving a REST API in the backend and a React app consuming the API in the front end.
 You can get started with development or test the app on your local machine with the following instructions.